 Great Barrier Reef, Australia

-The Great Barrier Reef is the largest coral reef system on the planet and is one of the Seven Wonders of the World.
+The Great Barrier Reef is the most extensive coral Reef system on the planet and is one of the World’s Seven Wonders.

 How old is the Great Barrier Reef?

 Reefs have grown on the continental shelf of Queensland for about two million years in the south and up to eighteen million years in the north!